Beat an Incumbent - Lessons From Winning Campaigns

-Want to Beat an Incumbent?
-Answer These Questions First.
+Beat an Incumbent?
+Can Your Candidate Win Answer These Questions First.

-Capitalizing on these factors can put you in a position to beat an incumbent, but there is no guarantee for any candidate.
-Why challengers win and incumbents lose is but an art and a science.
+Capitalizing on these factors can put you in a position to win and make incumbency less of an issue.
+There is no guarantee for any candidate.
+Why challengers win and incumbents lose is both an art and a science.
 I have seen this on all sides after working on campaigns for challengers who have ousted incumbents, incumbents who have defeated challengers, and challengers who have lost to incumbents.

 So before you try to beat an incumbent, ask these questions: